 The artists of the Kuru Art Project have grown up with the Qauqaua folktale, which has been told by parents and grandparents.
 With their traditional way of life changing so rapidly around them, they have decided to preserve this story in book form.

-LANGUAGES: The book is printed in English and in Naro, the predominant San language of the Ghanzi district.
+LANGUAGES: The book is printed in English and in Naro (the predominant San language of the Ghanzi district).
 Until recently Naro was a spoken language only.
-Linguist's Cobi and Hessel Visser from the Netherlands have been transcribing the language.
+Linguists Cobi and Hessel Visser from the Netherlands have been transcribing the language.
 They have published an English/Naro dictionary and are running literacy classes in the village.
 The orthography that they have developed is understood by the San in D'kar, as well as by Setswana speaking people in Botswana.
-The folktale was written down in Naro by Hessel and Cobi and translated in English by the staff of the Kuru Cultural Centre.
+The folktale was written down in Naro by Hessel and Cobi and translated into English by the staff of the Kuru Cultural Centre.

 PRINTING: The images were drawn directly onto the lithographic printing plates by the artists during a collaborative workshop in 1994.
 Mark Attwood worked with the artists at their studio in D'Kar, proofing the litho plates on an etching press.
 The drawn plates were taken to Johannesburg where the edition was printed.
 Each impression was hand inked and printed on a hand-crank litho press.
 A total of 61 plates were used to complete 11 prints.
 The text for the book was set in Palatino Roman at The Artists' Press.
 The linocuts were scanned and combined with the text before being printed on a Vandercook letterpress proof press, to achieve the slightly embossed, tactile quality that distinguishes letterpress printing.
 One page has been blind embossed.

 BINDING: The books have been bound in full leather, using goatskins from the Kalahari.
 These skins have been vegetable tanned in D'Kar, using the Elandsboontjie root.
 Peter Carstens in Johannesburg did the binding.